 While there is no set time period for your treatment, the Gloucestershire rehab is well equipped for short and long-term stays; the usual stay is around a month and a half or longer.
 This allows for about a week of medical detox followed by a more extended period for rest, reflection and therapy.

 Can I use my phone and WIFI in rehab?

 Phones, computers are permitted in the rehab clinic, and complimentary WIFI is available in the communal areas and bedrooms.
 It is worth noting that during your assessment and therapy sessions, counsellors might discuss whether such activity is beneficial to your rehabilitation treatment.

 Can my family visit me when I am in rehab treatment?

 You are now on your way to a brighter future.
-Contact Detox Plus UK today for immediate admissions to a drug and alcohol rehab treatment centre in Gloucestershire.
+Contact Detox Plus UK today for immediate admissions to a drug and alcohol rehab in Gloucestershire UK.
 Call us now on 0207 2052734 to talk to one of our expert addiction counsellors.
-We offer advice to people seeking drug and alcohol rehab treatment.
+We offer advice to people seeking drug and in house alcohol rehab treatment.
 If you or your loved one suffer from drug and alcohol addiction, give us a call now so we may offer you free help and support in overcoming this addiction.
-We work with treatment providers across the United Kingdom, and we will help you locate the treatment that’s absolutely right for your needs.
+We work with treatment providers across the United Kingdom, and we will help you locate the treatment (or nearest clinic to you) that’s absolutely right for your needs.

 Whilst location is an important factor for all of us, please understand, that recovery from addiction is a journey, and a commitment and the initial foundations should not be compromised.